White House preparing for government shutdown as House Republicans lack a viable endgame for funding

 “They’re back at it again, breaking their commitment, threatening more cuts and threatening to shut down government again,” Biden during a recent speech in suburban Maryland.

 McCarthy faces immense pressure for severe spending cuts from a handful of hard-right conservatives in his caucus, essentially halting his ability to lead the chamber.
-Many on the right flank are aligned with Donald Trump — the Republican frontrunner to challenge Biden in the 2024 election — opposed the budget deal the speaker reached with Biden earlier this year and are trying to dismantle it.
+Many on the right flank are aligned with Donald Trump — the Republican fron-trunner to challenge Biden in the 2024 election.
+They opposed the budget deal the speaker reached with Biden earlier this year and are trying to dismantle it.

 Trump has urged the House Republicans on, pushing them to hold the line against federal spending.